EvgeniiZorin/Handbook_Scripting-languages/README.md

   - -nC 1: prints 1 line before and after the matching line
   - -r: recursive search, case-sensitive
   - -E: **allows to use extended regexp**
+  - -o: matches more than once per each line

 ## LS
 - Flags: